 HENDRICKSON RECOMMENDED INSPECTION INTERVALS PRE-DELIVERY INSPECTION FIRST IN-SERVICE INSPECTION PREVENTIVE MAINTENANCE Visual inspection for proper assembly and function.
-Check for all of the following and replace components as necessary: Signs of unusual movement, loose or missing components Signs of abrasive or adverse contact with other components Damaged, or cracked parts Improper suspension function or alignment Within the First On-Highway 25,000 Miles (40,000 Km) Every 3 Months or Whichever comes First Visually inspect the overall condition, torque and for any signs of damage to: • Axle assembly • Leaf spring assembly • Rear shackle brackets and shackle plates • Clamp group Within the First 100 Miles (500 Km) 1,000 Miles (1,600 Km) or 100 Hours Inspect all fasteners for proper torque using a calibrated torque wrench.
-On-Highway 100,000 Miles (161,000 Km) Every 12 Months or Whichever comes First
+Check for all of the following and replace components as necessary: Within the First 100 Miles Within the First 1,000 Miles (1,600 Km) or 100 Hours On-Highway 25,000 Miles (40,000 Km) or Every 3 Months, Whichever comes First Signs of unusual movement, loose or missing components Signs of abrasive or adverse contact with other components Damaged, or cracked parts Improper suspension function or alignment (500 Km) Overall condition and any signs of damage Inspect all fasteners for proper torque using a calibrated torque wrench.
+On-Highway 100,000 Miles (161,000 Km) or Every 12 Months, Whichever comes First